wobgob/getting-started/source/index.html.md

 </aside>

 <aside class="notice">
-  If you're a developer, you've got a few extra steps before you create a server.
+  If you're a developer, you've got a few extra steps before you can start playing.
 </aside>

 # Creating a server